marp-team/marp/website/blog/how-to-make-custom-transition.md

 # Slide 2
 ```

 Unlike the simple transition, there is no auto-reversed animation in the incoming slide.
-Each keyframes should define animation with the right direction.
+Each animation should define in the right direction.

 ![The timeline diagram of slide-up transition](/assets/how-to-make-custom-transition/slide-up-translate-y.png 'The timeline diagram of slide-up transition')

 ## Transition for backward navigation

-If you have been tested the above slide-up transition example, you may have noticed that is having a move to up also when slide navigation going to back has occured.
+If you have tested the above slide-up transition example, you may have noticed that is having a move to up also when slide navigation going to back has occurred.

 ![Wrong direction in slide up transition](/assets/how-to-make-custom-transition/slide-up-wrong-direction.gif ' ')

-It brings a wrong user interaction and not intuitive.
-You should want to provide the animation for correct direction when occurred backward navigation.
+It brings a wrong user interaction and is not intuitive.
+You should want to provide the animation for the correct direction when occurred backward navigation.

 We are providing several solutions to deal with this.